h365chen/socassess/docs/src/basic_use_of_socassess.md

     --probing=probing_tests --feedback=maps
 ```

-is the same as invoke pytest and maps separately:
+is the same as invoking pytest and maps separately:

 ```bash
 # first command